 October 1st 2019

-The science backs it up.
-It’s the one supplement that Dr Michael Mosley rates for its cold-curbing ability - it has impressive preventative potential, as seen from a study conducted by the University of Alberta that found that children who took 10 to 15mg of zinc daily, were less likely to miss school due to a cold.
+So what to think, is zinc a wise precaution?
+If a respected GP Dr Bailey plans to take it then it could be worth a shout.
+It's certainly a highly lauded supplement when it comes to the virus we know so well - the common cold - and which we've also yet to cure.
+Dr Bailey's husband Dr Michael Mosley rates it for its cold-curbing ability - it has impressive preventative potential, as seen from a study conducted by the University of Alberta that found that children who took 10 to 15mg of zinc daily, were less likely to miss school due to a cold.

 Why take a zinc supplement?

-While reaching the amounts recommended is achievable through diet, Christine highlights that you’d need to eat quite a lot of the foods highlighted in order to do so.
-7mg per day roughly equates to seven tablespoons of tahini, 100g (around one packet) of pumpkin seeds or four cupfuls of cooked chickpeas if you’re vegetarian or vegan; one small cooked fillet steak, 125g canned crab, 200g roast turkey or five cupfuls of plain low fat yoghurt if you’re a dairy/meat-eater.
+While reaching the amounts recommended is achievable through diet, Christine highlights that you’d need to eat quite a lot of the foods highlighted in order to do so: 7mg per day roughly equates to seven tablespoons of tahini (that's a whole lot of calories) 100g - around one packet - of pumpkin seeds or four cupfuls of cooked chickpeas; one small cooked fillet steak, 125g canned crab, 200g roast turkey or five cupfuls of plain low-fat yoghurt.

 What should you look for in a zinc supplement?

-Zinc lozenges can be particularly effective when taken as soon as you feel a little off colour (say if you have a scratchy throat, for example).
+Zinc lozenges can be particularly effective when taken as soon as you feel a cold coming on (say if you have a scratchy throat, for example).
 The type of zinc compound that your supplement contains is key though.
 “Choose absorbable forms such as zinc citrate or zinc gluconate,” advises Christine.
 “Stay away from zinc oxide, which is poorly absorbed.”